 Step II: Meet with your academic advisor

 Do not wait until the last days to begin the registration process.
 Your advisor’s unavailability on one day, even though that day may be the last day for advance registration, is not sufficient reason to waive that requirement.
-Please make an appointment to meet with your academic advisor between March 19th and April 1st.
+Please make an appointment to meet with your academic advisor between March 23rd and April 1st.
 You must obtain a registration PIN from your advisor – you will not be able to register until you do.
-The Registrar’s Office can not give you your PIN.
+The Registrar’s Office cannot give you your PIN.

 Step III: Register for classes